 As the excitement of being outside calms down, we highly recommend taking some time lying down together under the night sky.
 If the stars are out, try picking out a ‘lucky star’ for each member of the family.
 Encourage kids to really look at the stars and try to find a star they will be able to pick out on future nights all through their lives.
 Is it a big bright star, or a small one?
 Is it in among a lot of other stars or out on its own?
 There are also lots of great star gazing apps that can help you identify constellations that will help you map your lucky stars.

 Also, try taking some time just listening.
 What can your hear?
 Try making up stories about the noises.
 If there is a bird calling, why do you think it is up at night?
 Is it looking for a friend, or telling a story to its chicks?

 The best laid plans

 The last thing we want to do is put pressure on parents to create the "perfect" camp out experience.
 Not everyone will enjoy spending the whole night outdoors: maybe the mattress doesn't feel like your regular bed, maybe the tent is a bit too squishy with everyone in there, maybe there's too many nighttime noises that keep you awake.
 Whatever the reason, if you need to leave the camping experience at any time, it's alright.
-Maybe toasting marshmallows and a hot chocolate wrapped in your doona before venturing back inside for bed is ideal for you.
+Maybe toasting marshmallows on the barbecue and a hot chocolate wrapped in your doona before venturing back inside for bed is ideal for you.
 Or a nighttime sausage sizzle on the barbie followed by some stargazing before heading in for the night.
-Whatever works for you, and creates the best e
+Whatever works for you, and creates the best experience for the family.

 We hope that you join us for The Great Backyard Campout and that you have so much fun, you'll do it again in a heartbeat!